-Generally, this phase does not involve making any money, and often involves accumulating some (student Loan) debt.
+Generally, this phase does not involve making any money and often consists of accumulating some (student Loan) debt.
 Most people will spend approximately 20 years in this phase.

-This is typically the longest phase in most people’s lives.
+This is typically the most prolonged phase in most people’s lives.
 It generally involves dedicating one’s life to a career (or multiple careers), working odd jobs, building a business, applying a trade, and so on.
-For most people this will be an all consuming period in their life, where they are constantly battling the forces of work commitments and personal ones, with work commitments often taking precedence.
+For most people, this will be an all-consuming period in their life, where they are constantly battling the forces of work commitments and personal ones, with work commitments often taking precedence.

-This is the final phase that many look forward to, or at least that’s what they tell themselves during the working phase.
-Unfortunately many people get to this phase in poor shape, both financially, physically and/or mentally.
-Those that were wise enough, or had the means, to have saved money for a comfortable retirement will be able to enjoy the fruits of their labor, albeit for a relatively short period of time.
-Most others will find retirement to be well below their expectations, and certainly not stress free.
+This is the final phase that many look forward to, or at least that’s what they tell themselves during the working period.
+Unfortunately, many people get to this phase in poor shape, both financially, physically, and/or mentally.
+Those that were wise enough, or had the means, to have saved money for a comfortable retirement will be able to enjoy the fruits of their labor, albeit for a relatively short period.
+Most others will find retirement to be well below their expectations, and certainly not stress-free.

-The retirement phase will generally last 10 years, the quality of which will be greatly dependent on past decisions and choices.
+The retirement phase will generally last ten years, the quality of which will be greatly dependent on past decisions and choices.

 If the above phases are sounding a bit grim, that’s because they are.
 At least to me.
-This general philosophy of trading 50 high quality years for 10 low quality ones seems like a bad deal, certainly for the individual sacrificing their prime years.
-Don’t get me wrong, I am not advocating for a poor work ethic, or arguing against the concept of hard work.
-I’m simply pointing out that this 5:1 ratio of sacrificing 5 prime years to earn 1 low quality retirement year, is a poor proposition.
+This general philosophy of trading 50 high-quality years for ten low-quality ones seems like a bad deal, certainly for the individual sacrificing their prime years.
+Don’t get me wrong; I am not advocating for a poor work ethic or arguing against the concept of hard work.
+I’m merely pointing out that this 5:1 ratio of sacrificing five prime years to earn one low-quality retirement year, is a weak proposition.

-The philosophy and inspiration behind Max Your Freedom is that we should all aim to maximize the length of time spent in this phase of life.
+The philosophy and inspiration behind Max Your Freedom are that we should all aim to maximize the length of time spent in this phase of life.

 This phase in life can mean different things to different people.
 It can mean early retirement during your prime years.
-It can mean working on your own terms.
-It can mean volunteering full time or part time.
-It can mean traveling full time or part time.
+It can mean working on your terms.
+It can mean volunteering full time or part-time.
+It can mean traveling full time or part-time.
 At its essence, it means you get to choose how your time is spent, with no external factors influencing your decisions.
-The concept is quite simple, however the execution can be a bit more demanding.
+The concept is quite simple.
+However, the execution can be a bit more demanding.

 I am personally targeting 25 freedom years.
 This would end up giving me a healthy ratio of 1:1 on average.
 Overall, I’m willing to invest one average year in the hamster wheel for a year of real freedom.
-This gives me roughly 5 years to make the transition.
-Thankfully I’m at a point in my career where each additional year invested yields >1 freedom years, so the next 5 years will really accelerate the transition.
+This gives me roughly five years to make the transition.
+Thankfully I’m at a point in my career where each additional year invested yields >1 freedom years, so the next five years will accelerate the transition.

-To achieve this target, I’ve put my expenses through a deep analysis, and dialed-in my lifestyle.
+To achieve this target, I’ve put my expenses through an in-depth analysis and dialed-in my lifestyle.
 I also eliminated all of my debt (including mortgage, and student loans), to start freeing up some cash for both investing and enjoying life along the way.
 I’m now hyper-focused on accumulating as many Freedom Years as possible!